gjbex/Fortran-MOOC/source_code/README.md

 1. `coarrays`: illustration of using coarrays for shared and distributed computations.
 1. `logistic_map`: computing the logistic map using an elemental function.
+1. `block_matrices`: illustration of using a forall statement to initizlize a block matrix.